Lighting strategies for cannabis dispensary design

 - Journal of Retailing / Academic studies on lighting & consumer behavior — selected bibliography, e.g., Spangenberg et al., Journal of Retailing (1996) and follow-up studies (accessed 2025-10-10)

-How to Start a CBD Dispensary Business: A Complete Guide
+How to Open a Dispensary in UK: A Complete Guide by Ouyee Dispensary Displays

 Custom Smoke Shop Glass Displays CBD Cigarettes Display Solutions